A Selected Chronological Bibliography of

 tonsil B cells in the absence of costimuli and, in the presence of interleukin

-(US), Jeffrey A. Ledbetter (US), and Alejandro Aruffo (US) showed that
+Jeffrey A. Ledbetter (US), and Alejandro Aruffo (US) showed that triggering via

-protein that was selectively expressed on activated Th.
-The 39-kDa membrane
+selectively expressed on activated Th.
+The 39-kDa membrane protein expressed on

-protein expressed on activated Th is a binding protein for CD40 and functions
+activated Th is a binding protein for CD40 and functions to transduce the

 Tsutomu